sonicbaume/sonicbaume.github.io/index.md

 subtitle: "MEng CEng PhD"
 photo: 'assets/mugshot.jpg'
 ---
-Leading expert in audio technology research, specialising in production of immersive and interactive content using object-based media and semantic audio analysis.
-Experienced in managing international technical projects, research portfolios and large events.
-Currently leading the BBC's research into audio production tools, having recently delivered the production workstream of the €4M European research project ORPHEUS.
-Experienced in Python, Javascript, machine learning and user-centered design.
+I am a Lead Research Engineer at BBC Research and Development, where I co-lead the Audio Team.
+I'm interested in how technology can be used to unlock people's creative potential.
+My research focuses on the efficient production of personalised, immersive, and accessible audio experiences through the application of DSP, machine learning, and user-centred design techniques.
+I manage the BBC Audio Research Partnership which, over the past decade, has sponsored over thirty students and launched ten collaborative projects worth £30M.
+I'm co-investigator on the AI for Future Personalised Media Experiences (AI4ME) partnership, where I lead the research on production tools.
+I also recently led the production tools work stream of the EU project ORPHEUS on object-based audio.
+I earned my PhD at the Centre for Vision, Speech and Signal Processing (CVSSP) at the University of Surrey.